Art as Creation: The Colorful World of Bernard Frize

 P: Oh, wow.

 JS: The local community in Ithaca was very small.
-I spent a lot of time with the local musicians and fell in love with the lead singer in one of the two top bands in town, who was a very adult 26 to my 19.
+I spent a lot of time with the local musicians and fell in love with the lead singer in one of the two top bands in town.
 Our torrid affair lasted about a year, but while I was amid these very skilled and creative people, going to gigs all over upstate, I documented some of their shows photographically, and the singer, Jill, and I would drop acid and romp around the countryside photographing and developing the photographs in my home darkroom, toning the prints in psychedelic colors.

 P: Around this time, you also worked at a frame shop, right?